BonfireScratch/BonfireScratch.github.io/README.md

 This is the source code of my website, bonfirescratch.github.io.

 # Implementation
-It is written in HTML and jQuery, and uses Bootsrap for the styling
+It is written in plain HTML and jQuery for the animations.

+Uses Bootsrap for the styling

 - BonfireScratch
     - Owner of this Repository